Christopher Addison, 1st Viscount Addison: 1937–1951

 In May 1937, Addison joined the Labour party's meagre caucus in the House of Lords, being raised to the peerage as Baron Addison, of Stallingborough in the County of Lincoln.
 He was Chairman of the Buckinghamshire War Agricultural Committee during the Second World War, co-ordinating agricultural production and supply in that county.
 Attlee appointed Addison to be Labour's leader in the Lords in 1940, after Lord Snell stepped down for health reasons.
 Addison retained this position until his death, serving as Leader of the House of Lords following Labour's victory in the 1945 general election.
 He was created Viscount Addison, of Stallingborough in the County of Lincoln, in July 1945.

 As Leader of the House of Lords, Addison had the key responsibility of steering government legislation through the upper chamber.
 He formed a good relationship with the leader of the Conservative opposition in the Lords, the Marquess of Salisbury.
 Through general consultation, Addison developed new guidelines for peers, particularly with regard to declaration of interests.
 He was also Secretary of State for Dominion Affairs in Attlee's first cabinet, directing the transformation of the Dominion Affairs Office into the Office of Commonwealth Relations and playing an instrumental role in Labour's early anti-imperialist policies and the strengthening of the British Commonwealth.
 In 1946, he became the first Labour politician to be made a Knight of the Garter.
 As his health began to deteriorate he withdrew from foreign affairs in 1947, subsequently holding a number of sinecure positions in combination with his leadership of the Lords, until Labour lost office in October 1951.
 As a result of Addison's success in steering legislation through the House of Lords, the Attlee ministry issued few major reforms to the institution beyond limiting its delaying power to one year during its time in power.

 Family

+Lord Addison married first Isobel Mackinnon Gray in 1902.
+Isobel, the daughter of a wealthy Scottish businessman and shipping agent, Archibald Gray, supported her husband morally and financially when he embarked upon a career in politics and was involved in charitable causes in Shoreditch and Swindon.
+They had two daughters and three sons: